-A student will receive notification prior to the start of a period of enrollment via postal mail or email that will describe any changes to the status of their academic progress.
-Updates to academic progress standing are also available to students through the use of myCommNet online access (www.my.commnet.edu).
+Students will receive notification prior to the start of a period of enrollment via postal mail or email that will describe any changes to the status of their academic progress.
+Updates to academic progress status will also be made available to students through myCommNet (http://my.commnet.edu).

 Maximum Credit Hours

-A student may receive financial aid for any attempted credits in his/her program of study that do not exceed 150% of the published length of the student’s educational program at the college.
-For example, a student enrolled in a 60-credit degree program may receive financial aid for a maximum of 90 attempted credit hours.
-Similarly, a student enrolled in a 30-credit certificate program may receive financial aid for a maximum of 45 attempted credit hours.
+Students may receive financial aid for any attempted credits in his/her program of study that do not exceed 150% of the published length of the student’s educational program at the college.
+For example, students enrolled in a 60 credit degree program may receive financial aid for a maximum of 90 attempted credit hours.
+Similarly, students enrolled in a 30 credit certificate program may receive financial aid for a maximum of 45 attempted credit hours.
 Any attempted credits at the college must be included in the calculation.
-The 150% maximum credit hours rule is applicable to students who change majors or who pursue a double major.
+The 150% maximum credit hours rule is applicable to students who change majors, programs, or who pursue a double major.

 Financial Aid Warning

-Any student who fails to meet the minimum satisfactory academic progress standard will be placed on Financial Aid Warning only once during their academic career at the college.
+Students who fail to meet the minimum satisfactory academic progress standard will be placed on Financial Aid Warning only once during their academic career at the college.
 Students on Warning may continue to receive financial aid for one payment period despite a determination that the student is not maintaining satisfactory academic progress.
 The Warning period will be the student’s next semester or period of enrollment at the college.
 Those students who achieve Satisfactory Progress after a Warning period but fail the academic standards at a later date will have an Unsatisfactory Progress status.
-The college will communicate the Warning status to the student and inform the student that s/he must meet the academic progress standard by the end of the subsequent enrollment period in order to maintain eligibility to participate in the financial aid programs at the college.
+The college will communicate the Warning status to these students and inform them that they must meet the academic progress standard by the end of the subsequent enrollment period in order to maintain eligibility to participate in the financial aid programs at the college.

-Any student who fails to meet the minimum satisfactory academic progress standard at the end of the Warning period will become ineligible for the financial aid programs at the college.
-The college will communicate the Termination status to the student and inform the student of the available Reinstatement and Appeal Process.
+Students who fail to meet the minimum satisfactory academic progress standard at the end of the Warning period will become ineligible from the financial aid programs at the college.
+The college will communicate a status of Unsatisfactory Progress to students and inform them of the available Reinstatement and Appeal processes.

 A student’s financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress standard.
-Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (as described below).
+Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (see Appeal Process below).

 Any student who fails to meet the minimum satisfactory academic progress standard at the end of the Warning period will become ineligible from the financial aid programs at the college.
-Ineligible students have the opportunity to file an appeal regarding their termination from the financial aid programs.
+Ineligible students have the opportunity to file an appeal regarding their unsatisfactory progress within the assessment for financial aid programs.
 Students that have failed the academic progress standard and have been approved with a successful appeal will be considered on Financial Aid Probation.
 The terms of Financial Aid Probation are set by the college during the Appeal Process.

-A student may request consideration for reinstatement to the financial aid programs through the following Appeal Process:
+Students may request consideration for reinstatement to the financial aid programs by completing the Appeal Form and the following process:

-If the student feels his/her failure to meet the minimum satisfactory academic progress standard was the result of an unusual or extraordinary situation that affected successful progression, the student may appeal to the Financial Aid Office.
-Some personal mitigating circumstances could include illness or injury of the student or dependent of the student; a death in the family; or other undue hardship as the result of special circumstances.
-Students can download a Satisfactory Academic Progress Appeal Form or or obtain a hard copy from the Financial Aid Office.
+If a student feels their failure to meet the minimum satisfactory academic progress standard was the result of an unusual or extraordinary situation that affected successful progression, the student may appeal to the Financial Aid Office.
+Examples of personal mitigating circumstances could include illness or injury of the student or dependent of the student, a death in the family, or other undue hardship as the result of special circumstances.
+An appeal form is available in the Financial Aid Office.

-If the appeal is approved but the student is not mathematically able to return to satisfactory academic progress at the conclusion of the next enrollment period, a designated administrator at or committee at the attending college will devise an appropriate academic plan for the upcoming semester with the student.
-In most cases, the terms of the academic plan will be as follows:
+Should an appeal be approved and the student is not mathematically able to return to satisfactory academic progress at the conclusion of the subsequent enrollment period, a designated administrator at or committee at the attending college will devise an appropriate academic plan for the upcoming semester with the student.
+For example, the terms of an academic plan may be as follows: